GLOBAL MARKETS-European shares slip after Nice attack, U.S. yields surge

 By Sam Forgione

-NEW YORK, July 15 European shares edged lower on Friday after at least 84 people died in an attack in France and U.S. Treasury yields jumped as strong economic data renewed prospects of a Federal Reserve interest rate hike, while U.S. stocks eased from record highs.
+NEW YORK, July 15 European shares slipped on Friday after at least 84 people died in an attack in France and U.S. Treasury yields jumped as strong economic data renewed prospects of a Federal Reserve interest rate hike this year, while U.S. stocks traded nearly unchanged.

 Shares of European travel and leisure companies fell, weighing on the region's stock markets, after the attack in the city of Nice, which also injured scores of people.

-The benchmark S&P 500 and Dow Jones industrial average stock indexes edged up to fresh record intraday highs on stronger-than-expected June retail sales data before trading mostly flat, with financials weighing after disappointing results from big banks.
+The benchmark S&P 500 and Dow Jones industrial average stock indexes edged up to fresh record intraday highs on stronger-than-expected June retail sales data before turning flat.

-The Commerce Department said U.S. retail sales increased 0.6 percent last month.
-Second-quarter results from Citigroup and Wells Fargo, however, failed to match up to the expectation set by JPMorgan's strong numbers on Thursday.
+The Commerce Department said U.S. retail sales increased 0.6 percent last month, marking the third straight month of gains.
+The data offset disappointing second-quarter results from big banks and helped boost U.S. shares.

-Data showing China's economy grew a slightly stronger-than-expected 6.7 percent in the second quarter bolstered MSCI's all-country world equity index to an eight-month high of 412.63.
+Data showing China's economy grew a slightly stronger-than-expected 6.7 percent in the second quarter as the government stepped up spending bolstered MSCI's all-country world equity index to an eight-month high of 412.63.

-"It was a bit of a reversion to the mean," said Chuck Self, chief investment officer of iSectors in Appleton, Wisconsin, on the rally in U.S. shares losing its steam.
-"Given the geopolitical situation, if you could take profits here, there are many traders who just decided to do that."
+"I am optimistic about the (U.S.) markets today, but we are going to see some reaction to the attack in Nice," said Robert Pavlik, chief market strategist at Boston Private Wealth in New York.

+Yields on safe-haven U.S. Treasuries maturing between two and 10 years hit three-week highs, with benchmark 10-year yields reaching 1.596 percent, while 30-year yields hit more than two-week highs after the U.S. data added to expectations the Fed may raise rates again this year.

+Crude oil prices were mostly flat after the economic data from top energy consumers the United States and China had given them a short-lived boost, although gains were capped by concerns over a persistent supply glut.

-The safe-haven Japanese yen and gold fell.
-The dollar rose to a three-week high of 106.30 yen and posted its largest weekly gain against the yen in 17 years.
+The safe-haven Japanese yen and gold also fell.
+The dollar rose to a three-week high of 106.30 yen and was set for its biggest weekly gain against the Japanese currency in 17 years.

 Gold was set for its first weekly loss since May.
-U.S. gold settled down 0.4 percent at $1,327.40 per ounce.
+Spot gold was last down 0.55 percent at $1,327.31 an ounce.

 (Additional reporting by Marc Jones in London and Karen Brettell in New York; Editing by James Dalgleish)